I was born the daughter of Anne,

 I am a writer, land steward, womxn’s coach, and ancestral folk medicine keeper.

-I am a storyteller, deep fertile listener, and community leader.
+I am a storyteller, deep fertile listener, and gather-er of community.

 I come from a line of strong women who had to smile to survive.

 I was born with an innate ability to perform —an intuitive knowing that in order to belong and feel loved, I must make sure everything is OK for everyone (except me).
 Be a “good girl”, don’t make waves.
 Live for the praise of others.
 These whispers were louder for a long time.

 I am the child of loving parents who did the best they could, but still - I struggled for most of my life with feeling like I didn’t belong.
 I often felt separate and excluded, and it cut...deeply.

 At an early age, I observed bullying and watched cliques form at school.
 Even though everything in my body wanted to scream, at times I even tried to fit in with the popular girls just to get a sense of community.

 But those compromises never felt good.
 In fact, they felt horrible.

 I’ve dedicated my life and work to supporting womxn in experiencing a deep sense of belonging through connecting with the cycles of nature, ancestral wisdom, working with their hands, and being in meaningful sisterhood.
 I have seen it set them free time and time again, going on to start circles in their towns, quit their toxic jobs, and shift the dynamics of their relationships.

 I am a woman of known ancestry of British, Welsh, Scottish, Irish, French, German, and eastern European origins, flowing further back to the Celtic, Pict, Norse, and Anglo Saxon tribes (and the nameless ones going even further than that).